You’re a small business trying to grow your Instagram from scratch.

 Ultimately, Reels ended up being what pushed us over the 20K mark.

-But some other methods, you could try include going live with influencers in your niche.
+But some other methods, you could try to include is going live with influencers in your niche.

 Or just going live on your own once you get a decent amount of followers (because you can monetize your lives now!).